bishaldan/bishaldan/README.md

-<h1>𝐇𝐞𝐥𝐥𝐨, Goal Diggers!</h1>

-I am `Arun Ghimire`, born and raised in `Nepal`.
-I enjoy being a lifetime learner.
-I love creating something out of nothing by mixing up my knowledge, skills and imagination.
-I am a thorough person with an eye for details.
-I dislike sloppiness in real life and bring the same rules to my professional walk-through.
+<h1>Hi there! 👋</h1>

+I'm Bishal Mahat Chhetri, a passionate developer and lifelong learner from Nepal.
+I thrive on creating innovative solutions by blending knowledge, skills, and imagination.
+With a meticulous eye for detail, I approach both life and work with a commitment to precision and excellence.

+My interests span:

+Artificial Intelligence and Data Science 🌟 Mathematical Modeling and Problem Solving ✏️
+Web Development and APIs 🌐
+Computer Vision and Innovative Technologies 🖼️
+I believe in turning ideas into reality, pushing boundaries, and collaborating with like-minded individuals to build meaningful projects.
+Let’s connect and create something amazing together!
 ## ⚙️ &nbsp;GitHub Analytics

 <br/>